When are Strawberries in Season and When is Picking Season?

 Be Careful During Strawberry Picking Season

-Remember too that strawberries are among the fruits most treated with chemicals and pesticides.
-That’s why it’s a good idea to pick your own somewhere like Eckert’s, which limits its use of crop protectants.
+It’s also worth noting that strawberries are often treated with chemicals and pesticides.
+That’s one reason picking your own at a place like Eckert’s, which limits its use of crop protectants, can be a smart choice.

 Be the first to leave a comment!